dagny099/citation-compass/docs/notebooks/04-narrative-presentation.md

 # Scholarly Matchmaking: The Complete Story

-The **Narrative Presentation** notebook transforms technical TransE citation prediction results into a compelling story about the future of academic discovery.
-This final notebook creates portfolio-quality visualizations that communicate the complete journey from challenge to solution.
+The **Narrative Presentation** notebook turns TransE citation prediction results into a clear story about research discovery.
+It focuses on presentation-ready visualizations that communicate the journey from challenge to solution.

 ## 🎯 Learning Objectives